When it comes to health, nobody likes surprises.

 At-home support: Strengthen your toes by grasping for pebbles or marbles.

 Ankle mobility stretches:

-Limited ankle mobility can play a factor in plantar fasciitis, since an inflexible ankle impedes the arch from absorbing impact properly.
-Your physical therapist may use stretches designed to help you improve range of motion and flexibility in your ankles.
+Limited ankle mobility can play a factor in plantar fasciitis since an inflexible ankle impedes the arch from absorbing impact properly.
+Your physical therapist may use stretches designed to help you improve the range of motion and flexibility in your ankles.